CLNEulalia/Heroku-Atlas-Deployment/README.md

 # Deploying Node-Express-Mongoose Applications

 Deploying our Node-Express-Mongoose application consists of 2 sets of steps.
-First, we'll sign up for Heroku, download the Heroku CLI, and set up a Mongo database that our app can connect to.
-Next, we'll configure our Node-Express-Mongoose applications to connect to this new cloud-hosted database and finally, deploy our application to Heroku.
+First, we'll create a Heroku app and then set up a Mongo cloud database that our Heroku app can connect to.
+Next, we'll verify our Node-Express-Mongoose applications are able to connect to this new cloud-hosted database and, finally, configure and deploy our application to Heroku by using Git to push our code to their servers.

 ## You Do: Deploy Book-e JSON